-Resurfacing is a multistep process that starts with power-washing the surface.
-Next, cracks and holes are fixed, often with an epoxy mortar, and then the surface is primed and covered with a layer of spray-on polymer concrete, ranging from 1/16- to 1-inch thick.
+Then the surface is primed and covered with a layer of spray-on polymer concrete, ranging from 1/16 of an inch to 1-inch thick.
 Optionally, the concrete surface can then be colored and sealed.

 Some concrete specialists, such as Level Best Concrete Solutions in Crown Point, Indiana, specialize in a concrete-leveling process called “mudjacking.”
 Polyurethane foam is pumped through a concrete slab that has sunk or shifted to support and lift the slab until it’s even again.
 Then, the concrete can be resurfaced to appear like new.

-Of course, decorative overlays cost more than basic poured concrete, ranging from $4 to $12 a square foot for a stamped pattern, for example.
+Of course, decorative concrete overlays cost more than basic poured concrete, ranging from $4 to $12 per square foot for a stamped pattern, for example.